Saturday, October 29, 2016

 (last admission to maze 10:30 pm)

 Experience an evening dedicated to all things zombie.
 Come in zombie attire, and relish the simple pleasures of shambling, moaning, and terrifying survivors.
-Or come as a battle-weary human survivor, and endure zombie-appropriate music, zombie-themed entertainment, costume parade and zombie horde, food, bonfires, and losing yourself in a zombie-infested cornfield.
+Or come as a battle-weary human survivor, and endure zombie-appropriate dance music, zombie-themed entertainment, food, bonfires, and losing yourself in a zombie-infested cornfield.

 Hordes of zombies and survivors visit the Treinen Farm Zompocalypse every year to scare and be scared.

 |Shambling, moaning, and scaring: zombies in the corn maze||7:00pm - 10:30 pm|

 |DJ: music and fun in the farmyard.
 Participate or watch zombies dance!||7 pm-ish to 11 pm-ish|

 |Zombie Horde (get ready to video or participate in this unique and terrifying activity)||Starts 10:30 pm|